inpsyde/reusable-workflows/docs/build-and-push-assets.md

 - It is recommended for calling workflows to use ["paths" settings](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-including-paths) to avoid running the workflow when no asset sources are changed.
+- You should avoid `paths` rules to keep build branches in sync.

 ## Simple usage example: